Marriage Day 9 – Dating to Divorce and How We Got There

 • Get a divorce.

-• Find other distractions like ministry, hobbies, or grandchildren.
+• Create distractions like ministry, hobbies, or grandchildren.

-• Coexist in a house that is not a home, waiting on one of them to die.
+• Coexist in a house that is not a home, waiting for the other to die.

-My appeal to any couple in trouble, regardless of their marriage length, is to get help.
-God’s grace is more significant than your problems, no matter how complex you think your issues are.
+My appeal to any couple in marriage trouble, regardless of the length of their marriage, is to find help.
+God’s grace is greater than the problems, no matter how complex you think your problems are.
 The Bible has a lot to say about working through conflict.
 There is a plan for sin, and it begins with the gospel.
-The only requirement is humility (James 4:6).
-Though you may have started on the wrong foot, it does not mean you have to stay that way.
-God came to redeem and restore what you cannot fix.
+The only requirement is humility, which creates teachability (James 4:6).
+Though you may have begun on the wrong foot, it does not mean you have to stay that way.
+God came to redeem and restore what we cannot fix.
 Redeeming broken things is at the heart of the gospel.
-I appeal to you to get help today!
+If your marriage needs to change, I appeal to you to get help today!

 Time to Reflect

 1. Are you still surprised that your spouse sins?
-If so, why are you surprised?
+If so, why are you surprised when a fallen person falls?

-2. Rather than being frustrated by your spouse’s failures, what is one way you can cooperate with God in helping your spouse change (Galatians 6:1-2)?
+2. Rather than being frustrated by your spouse’s imperfections, what is one way you can cooperate with God in helping your spouse mature into Christlikeness (Galatians 6:1-2)?

 Practical Suggestion